zqpiq/py-token-authentication/README.md

-# User Permissions API
+# Token Authentication API

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start
 - Download [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en)

-### In this task you will add the functionality of user permissions
+### In this task you will add the functionality of token authentication

 1. Create serializers and views to support the following endpoints:
    * `POST api/register/` - You can create here a user
    * `POST api/login/` - You can get a token, if you write the correct data
-   * `POST api/me/` - Information about user and possibility to update information about user
+   * `PATCH api/me/` - Information about user and possibility to update information about user

 Example: